-Office Location: Founders Hall, Room 121 (Career Development & Counseling Center) & Meriden Center, Room 104
+Office Location: Founders Hall, Room 121 (Career Development and Counseling Center) & Meriden Center, Room 104

 College is about change and discovery, so says Judy Mazgulski, retention specialist at MxCC.
 Judy knows college affects all students in one way or another, regardless of their background, age, experiences, or goals.
 They will learn new things about themselves, their plans for their futures, and the role they each play in society – and she is happy to help guide them along this path.